wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

     ![The connect to option is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-connect.png "Query toolbar")

-4. In the query window, replace the script with the following to confirm that there are no queries currently being run by users logged in as `asa.sql.workload01`, representing the CEO of the organization or `asa.sql.workload02` representing the data analyst working on the project:
+4. In the query window, replace the script with the following to confirm that there are NO queries currently being run by users logged in as `asa.sql.workload01`, representing the CEO of the organization or `asa.sql.workload02` representing the data analyst working on the project:

     ```sql
     --First, let's confirm that there are no queries currently being run by users logged in as CEONYC or AnalystNYC.